Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-On account of the aforementioned limitations of the existing MA schemes and their underlying interference management strategies, and the resulting imperfect CSIT bottleneck in multi-antenna networks, the following three questions are raised and motivate the study of a new PHY layer: \begin{enumerate} \item Is there an MA scheme that is inherently \textit{robust} to imperfect CSIT? \item Is there an MA scheme that is \textit{flexible} enough to adapt to the interference level rather than operating in the two extremes of fully treating interference as noise and fully decoding interference? \item Is there an MA scheme that is \textit{general} enough to encompass and outperform (performance-wise) all existing MA schemes? \end{enumerate} The three questions above can be answered with ``yes" by \textit{rate-splitting multiple access (RSMA)} built upon the concept of rate-splitting (RS).
-In the rest of this treatise, we will dive into what RS and RSMA are, and how they address the above three questions.
+On account of the aforementioned limitations of the existing MA schemes and their underlying interference management strategies, and the resulting imperfect CSIT bottleneck in multi-antenna networks, the following three questions are raised and motivate the study of a new PHY layer: \begin{enumerate} \item Is there an MA scheme that is inherently \textit{robust} to imperfect CSIT? \item Is there an MA scheme that is \textit{flexible} enough to adapt to the interference level rather than operate in the two extremes of fully treating interference as noise and fully decoding interference? \item Is there an MA scheme that is \textit{general} enough to encompass and outperform all existing MA schemes? \end{enumerate} The three questions above can be answered with ``yes" by RSMA.
+In the rest of this treatise, we will dive into how RSMA addresses the above three questions.